Yellowstone National Park

 Wildlife in the Park

 At the last headcount, 94 wolves roam the park in eight packs.
 The packs can be seen in Lamar Valley, Hayden Valley, Canyon area, Willow Flats, and Blacktail Deer Plateau.
-Best time to see them at dawn and dusk.
+The best time to see them is at dawn and dusk.

-The elk population during the winter months is about 5,000 and increases to 10,000 to 20,000 during the summer months.
-Adult bull elks weigh up to 700 pounds, while the females weigh 500 pounds.
+The elk population during winter months is about 5,000 and increases to 10,000-20,000 during summer months.
+Adult bull elk weigh up to 700 pounds, while the females weigh 500 pounds.

 Moose are striking in appearance because of their towering size, black or brown coloring, long legs, pendulous muzzle, dangling hairy dewlap, and the immense, wide, flat antlers of old bulls.

 The American bison is the largest surviving terrestrial animal in North America.
-They are broad and muscular with shaggy coats of long hair adults grow up to 6 feet 11 inches in height and11 ft 6 inches in length.
+They are broad and muscular with shaggy coats of long hair.
+Adults grow up to 6 feet 11 inches in height and 11 feet 6 inches in length.
 American bison can weigh from around 880 to 2,800 pounds.
 Bison are nomadic.
-The bulls leave the herds of females at two or three years of age and join a horde of males, generally smaller than females.
+The bulls leave the herds of females at two or three years of age and join a horde of males, which are generally smaller than the females.
 Mature bulls rarely travel alone.

 Hiking in the Park